run-llama/llama_index/CONTRIBUTING.md

 Contributing a data loader is easy and super impactful for the community.
 The preferred way to contribute is making a PR at [LlamaHub Github](https://github.com/emptycrown/llama-hub).

+**Ideas**
+* Want to load something but there's no LlamaHub data loader for it yet?
+Make a PR!

 #### Node Parser
 A node parser parses `Documents` into `Nodes` (atomic unit of data that LlamaIndex operates over, e.g., chunk of text, image, or table).
 It is responsible for splitting text (via text splitters) and explicitly modelling the relationship between units of data (e.g. A is the source of B, C is a chunk after D).